Patagonia Black Hole Duffel 55L Review

 Volume to Weight Ratio

 The Black Hole Duffel is available in sizes as small as 40 liters and as big as 100 liters.
-The 55-liter pack, which we tested, only weighs 2.57 pounds.
-This is insanely lightweight for its carrying capacity making this bag a top contender in this category.
+The 55-liter pack we tested only weighs 2.57 pounds — this is insanely lightweight for its carrying capacity making this bag a top contender in this metric.

 Durability